Jailed Russian opposition leader Navalny wins top EU prize

 It’s unlikely to improve his conditions in prison or help his position “as it currently stands,” added Noble, co-author of “Navalny: Putin’s Nemesis, Russia’s Future?”

-“And the worrying implication is that it could have a negative effect that this adds to Moscow’s narrative of foreign interference, of what they claim is a concerted Western attempt to interfere in the country’s domestic affairs,” he told AP.
+He told AP that one worrying implication is that the award “could have a negative effect — that this adds to Moscow’s narrative of foreign interference, of what they claim is a concerted Western attempt to interfere in the country’s domestic affairs.”

 The 50,000-euro ($58,200) prize will be presented at the Dec.
 15 session of the European Parliament in Strasbourg, France.
 Other candidates had included a group of Afghan women, and imprisoned Bolivian politician and former interim President Jeanine Anez.